alexmomotiuk/PredicateKit/README.md

 ## Fetching objects

-To fetch objects using PredicateKit, use the function `fetch(where:)` on an instance of `NSManagedObjectContext` passing as argument a predicate. `fetch(where:)` returns an object of type `FetchRequest` on which you call `result()` to execute the request and retrieve the matching objects.
+To fetch objects using PredicateKit, use the function `fetch(where:)` on an instance of `NSManagedObjectContext` passing as argument a predicate. `fetch(where:)` returns an object of type `DBRequest` on which you call `result()` to execute the request and retrieve the matching objects.

 ###### Example